-Each Day your patrol will be provided with 2 rubbish bags, one recycling and one general.
-On Friday, Saturday and Sunday morning these are to left outside each patrols site and the logistics team will collect.
-Any patrols that are found to be in serious breach of the Waste Separation policy as described above will find their rubbish will not be collected for that day and therefore will not be assessed by the Camp Craft Team in relation to Waste Disposal.
+Each Day your patrol will be provided with 3 rubbish bags, one recycling, one general and one small compostable.
+On Friday, Saturday and Sunday morning, these are to left outside each patrols site and the logistics team will collect.
+Any patrols that are found to be in serious breach of the Waste Separation policy as described above will be penalised appropriately in relation to Waste Disposal.
 Minor discrepancies will be highlighted to the Camp Craft Team and then to the Patrol and they will be asked to rectify before the next inspection.